Sign in or become an insider to access this story

 Get Right with Different Types of EaseThree concepts for achieving the fit you like: wearing ease, design ease, and your personal preference

 In the most general terms, ease is the amount of room a garment allows the wearer beyond the accurate measurements of their body.
 The less ease, the more restricted your movement will be.
 What size you wear is most often determined by how much ease you prefer in your garment.
 That is, how tight or loose you like to wear your garments.
-No matter what pattern company you’re looking at, start with the finish garment measurements.
+No matter what pattern company you’re looking at, start with the finished garment measurements.

-Louise Cutting discusses three important concepts when it comes to achieving the fit you like: wearing ease (which is about being able to move, sit and breathe in a garment), design ease (which is the extra space given to a garment to add a stylistic element to a garment), and your personal preferred ease.
-She also shares her method for getting your desired amount of ease.
+Louise Cutting discusses three important concepts when it comes to achieving the fit you like.
+First, there’s wearing ease, which is about being able to move, sit and breathe in a garment.
+There’s design ease, which is the extra space given to a garment to add a stylistic element to it.
+Finally, there is personal preferred ease.

 She also shares her method for getting the desired amount of ease.